priiteshjadhao-dot/SQL_Project/README.md

-Project 2 : Hospital data Insights
+Project 2 : Hospital Patient data

 •	Performed data extraction and analysis on hospital datasets using SQL queries, joins, subqueries, and aggregation functions.